shuymn/git-autosnap/README.md

 - Integration tests favor containers for isolation (see `docs/testing.md`).
 - Tests must not touch host Git state or global configs.

+## Disclaimer

+git-autosnap reduces risk by keeping local snapshots, but it does not guarantee prevention of data loss or corruption.
+Use at your own discretion, keep regular backups, and verify restores.
+The authors and contributors are not responsible for any loss or damage resulting from use of this software or from defects.

 ## License

 MIT © 2025 Shu YAMANI (see `LICENSE`).